allianceauth/allianceauth/docs/maintenance/troubleshooting.md

 ### Failed to configure log handler

-Make sure the log directory is write-able by the allianceserver user: `chmown -R allianceserver:allianceserver /path/to/myauth/log/`, then restart the auth supervisor processes.
+Make sure the log directory is writeable by the allianceserver user: `chmown -R allianceserver:allianceserver /path/to/myauth/log/`, then restart the auth supervisor processes.

 ### Groups aren't syncing to services